pitdicker/openstreetmap-carto/patterns/src/README.md

 The symbols have a ~2px casing around them, rounded to the nearest pixel boundary.
 If there is only 1 pixel left of the lines in the covered wetland pattern, that part of the line is be removed.

-`pattern.awk` has some complexity to deal with this, but only in a very basic way.
+`generate_pattern.awk` has some complexity to deal with this, but only in a very basic way.
 It is hard-coded for the wetland patterns, and every shape has the outline of its casing manually recorded in the text file.

 A preview of the various shapes is available in `wetland_casings.svg` (created by adding a copy of the shape with `stroke-width="4"`, and eyeballing the closest pixel boundary).